bogaczmateusz/smartmeal/.ai/ui-plan.md

 - **`RecipeForm`**: A reusable form component for creating and editing recipes.
 It manages dynamic field arrays for ingredients and preparation steps.
 - **`IngredientInput`**: A tag-based input component used on the AI Generator page for entering ingredients and on the Profile page for managing the "ingredients to avoid" list.
 - **`RecipePreview`**: A read-only component that displays a formatted, AI-generated recipe before it is saved.
 It includes "Save" and "Reject" action buttons.
-- **`ConfirmationModal`**: A dialog component used to confirm destructive actions, such as deleting a recipe.
+- **`ConfirmationModal`**: A dialog component used to confirm destructive actions, such as deleting a recipe or deleting a user account.
 It requires explicit user confirmation before proceeding.
 - **`SkeletonLoader`**: A component that mimics the layout of content (e.g., recipe cards, recipe details) to provide a visual placeholder while data is being fetched, improving perceived performance.
 - **`EmptyState`**: A component displayed on the "My Recipes" page when the user has no saved recipes.
 It provides a helpful message and clear call-to-action buttons ("Generate with AI", "Add Manually").